nicholasferguson/SABR.NelderMead_Studies_2/Readme.md

 # SABR.
 This study illustrates how SABR, alpha beta rho nu, is solved using NelderMead
+# This was a test case to work with SABR and NelderMead.

 + This C++ app does not require any external libraries.
 It does read in data from an excel s/h.
 + It is built with Visual C++ 2017 Community Edition. x64.
 Only debug mode has been tested.